owaspsamm/website/content/en/team.md

 SAMM is a community-based project and there have been many contributors throughout its history.

 The OWASP SAMM community is powered by security knowledgeable volunteers from businesses and educational organizations.
-The global community works to create freely-available articles, methodologies, documentation, tools, and technologies.
+This global collective collaborates to create freely-available articles, methodologies, documentation, tools, and technologies.

-## Contributors

-Anyone can contribute to SAMM.
-If you want to learn more, check out our **[contributing]("/contributing")** page.

 ## The OWASP SAMM Core Team